MicrosoftDocs/cpp-docs/docs/mfc/adding-multiple-views-to-a-single-document.md

  The last modification to the application class requires including a new header file that defines a Windows message (**WM_INITIALUPDATE**) that is used in the switching function.

- Insert the following line in the include section of MYWINAPP.CPP:
+ Insert the following line in the include section of *MYWINAPP.CPP*:

  [!code-cpp[NVC_MFCDocViewSDI#2](../mfc/codesnippet/cpp/adding-multiple-views-to-a-single-document_2.cpp)]